sharingapples/react-native-transition/README.md

 with the transition.
 The function is called with the **uniqueId** returned by `show` method.

+**onLayout**: A function which is called when the transition layout is available with the bounds.
+Every time the layout changes, this method is invoked.

 Any other props passed to the `Transition` component is passed as `config` parameter to the `animation` function.
 If you are using a `Animated.timing` animation, you could pass `duration` or `easing` props and so on.